Salrocks/Healthcare_database_sql/README.md

 ORDER BY medical_condition;
 ```

-Technique: conditional aggregation using `SUM(CASE WHEN...)`, plus deriving percentages from raw counts.
+Technique: Conditional aggregation using `SUM(CASE WHEN...)`, plus deriving percentages from raw counts.
 Multiplying by `100.0` (not `100`) forces PostgreSQL to use decimal division instead of integer division, which would otherwise truncate the result to a whole number.

 ### 7.7 — `gold.top_10_highest_billed`